maliput/maliput_documentation/docs/installation_quickstart.rst

-* Docker containerized workspaces (**recommended**): A docker image is provided in order to shows the steps needed to set up the environment in a containerized workspace.
+* Docker containerized workspaces (**recommended**): A docker image is provided in order to show the steps needed to set up the environment in a containerized workspace.
   When setting up docker, do *not* add yourself to the "docker" group since that represents a security risk
   (`it is equivalent to password-less sudo <https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user>`_).